Kristy McNichol: Personal life

 McNichol was born on September 11, 1962, in Los Angeles, California, the daughter of James and Carolyn McNichol.
-Her father was a carpenter and her mother worked as a registered nurse to support her family.
-McNichol has Scottish/Irish ancestry on her father's side and her mother is of Lebanese descent.
+Her father was a carpenter and her mother worked as a registered nurse.
+McNichol has Scottish/Irish ancestry on her father's side and her mother is of Lebanese Christian descent.

 After her retirement, McNichol taught acting at a private school in Los Angeles and devoted much of her time to charity work.

-In 2012, McNichol ended years of speculation when she revealed that she is a lesbian and has lived with her partner Martie Allen since the early 1990s.
+In 2012, McNichol shared that she is a lesbian and has lived with her partner Martie Allen since the early 1990s.
 She made the statement in hopes that her openness would help young people who are bullied because of their sexual orientation.
 In the same statement, McNichol made it clear that she had no plans to return to acting.